Main Photo by Jorge Fernández Salas

 2021/2022 FINISH – 18th

 1. The red and white stripes on their kit have alternated between horizontal and vertical throughout their history.

 2. The club earned their nickname of “Giantkillers” in the 1970s, when they defeated all of the major clubs in Spain.

 3. Udinese of Italy rescued the club when they were on the brink of bankruptcy in 2009.
 They sent their young players here to get used to competitive football.

 4. Udinese sold the club on to a Chinese sports group in 2016.

-5. Granada have just acquired their first taste of European football, thanks to a high league finish in 2019/2020.
+5. Granada recently acquired their first taste of European football, thanks to a high league finish in 2019/2020.